 OUCC witness Lantrip testified that CEI South's proposal to defer 20% of the approved capital expenditures and TDSIC costs for the TDSIC Plan, including depreciation, AFUDC, and PISCC for recovery as part of its next two general rate cases amounts to "accelerated recovery of the required deferred amount under the new Plan."
 Pub.
 Ex.
 1 at 4.
 He contended that the statute applies only once the utility has "actually incurred capital expenditures and TDSIC costs and petitions for the approval and recovery of those costs" which he says won't be "met until after the start of the approved multi-year TDSIC plan (on or after January 1, 2024)."
 Id. at 5 (emphasis omitted).
-He said "next general rate case" that the public utility files with the commission means after the utility has incurred expenditures and TDSIC costs.
-Id. at 5, 6.
+He said "next general rate case" means after the utility has incurred expenditures and TDSIC costs and after the utility has begun recovery or petitioned for recovery of the approved capex and TDSIC costs.
+Id. at 6.
 Because he believes Petitioner would be "inappropriately accelerating recovery," he argued that CEI South should not receive approval to recover this 20% deferral of capital expenditures and TDSIC costs in the rate case to be filed yet this year, before the start of this TDSIC Plan.
 Id. at 6.

 Mr. Lantrip expressed concern about the impact of the timing of Petitioner's TDSIC Plan filing, since he says the TDSIC statute defers to the base rate case for determining rate allocation and CEI South does not consider the Cause No. 42839 (Petitioner's last base rate case) allocation factors to accurately represent the migration of its customer base.
 Pub.
 Ex.
 1 at 7.
 He stated the staleness of current base rates and the impending new rate case after this TDSIC proceeding "further complicate an already complex and voluminous proceeding."
 Id.
-He suggests CEI South should have waited until after its next general rate case to make its new TDSIC Plan filing.
-He recommended that the Commission's order in this case clarify that TDSIC Plan recovery will be updated for base rate case elements when and as such elements are approved and ordered by the Commission.
-Id. at 9.
+He suggests